deenapatel/data-tools/index.md

 	example:
 	`result = requests.get("http://...")`
 	`uzf=zipfile.zipfile(StringIO.StringIO(result.content))`
 	another option is to use Linux commands wgets, this can be documented within a makefile.

 ###Misc
-If these packages are not already installed, then install via pip
-	`pip install package`
+	If these packages are not already installed, then install via pip `pip install package`

 	These packages are read into a python program via import:
 	`import package`
 	note: for matplotlib to display graphs use
 	`%pylab inline`
 	`import matplotlib.pyplot as plt`

-## Collaboration and version control
+## Git: Collaboration and version control

-Git